Elliott H. Levitas: Political career

-Levitas was a delegate to the 1964 Democratic National Convention in Atlantic City, New Jersey, which nominated the Lyndon B. Johnson/Hubert H. Humphrey ticket, the first Democratic slate to lose the electoral votes of Georgia since the Reconstruction era.
+Levitas was a delegate to the 1964 Democratic National Convention in Atlantic City, New Jersey, which nominated the Lyndon B. Johnson/Hubert Humphrey ticket, the first Democratic slate to lose the electoral votes of Georgia since the Reconstruction era.

 State legislature

 Levitas was elected to the Georgia House of Representatives in 1964 and served from 1965 to 1974.
 Early in his first term, he gained notoriety for voting in support of civil rights activist Julian Bond, who was in a contested battle to be assume his seat following his election to the legislature.
 Levitas was one of only five white legislators to vote in support of seating Bond.

-In his second term in the state House, he was one of thirty Democrats who voted for the Republican Howard Callaway, rather than the Democratic nominee, Lester Maddox, a segregationist from Atlanta, in the disputed 1966 gubernatorial race.
+In his second term in the state House, he was one of thirty Democrats who voted for the Republican Bo Callaway, rather than the Democratic nominee, Lester Maddox, a segregationist from Atlanta, in the disputed 1966 gubernatorial race.
 The legislature, however, chose Maddox to resolve the deadlock though Callaway had led the balloting in the general election by some three thousand votes.
 In all, Levitas served five terms in the legislature.

 Tenure in Congress

-Levitas was elected as a Democrat to the Ninety-fourth and to the four succeeding Congresses (January 3, 1975 – January 3, 1985).
-Levitas represented a district dominated by DeKalb County, northeast of Atlanta.
+Levitas was elected as a Democrat for Georgia's 4th congressional district to the 94th United States Congress and to the four succeeding Congresses (January 3, 1975 – January 3, 1985).
+Levitas represented a district dominated by DeKalb County, Georgia, northeast of Atlanta.

 For four terms prior to his election, Benjamin B. Blackburn, a Republican, represented the area.
 Elected in the Watergate class of 1974, he quickly established himself as a champion of causes related to the environment, eventually rising to the chairmanship of the committee with oversight on such matters.

-He was an unsuccessful candidate for reelection to the Ninety-ninth Congress in 1984, losing to Republican Pat Swindall amid Ronald Reagan carrying the district in a landslide.
+He was an unsuccessful candidate for reelection to the 99th United States Congress in 1984, losing to Republican Pat Swindall amid Ronald Reagan carrying the district in a landslide.